Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pet accidents and biological stains (urine, vomit)

-• Remove solids first; blot liquids immediately.
+• Remove solids first and blot liquid immediately.

 Water rings and edge marks (the “cleaner made it worse” problem)

-A practical fix is controlled “blending”:
+The practical fix is controlled blending:

 Step 5: Deep Cleaning When the Whole Piece Looks Dingy

-1. Vacuum thoroughly and brush the nap.
+1. Vacuum thoroughly and brush the nap first.

 Step 6: Drying and Restoring the Nap